 Many retina specialists, especially in larger group practices, participate in nationwide drug trials for large pharmaceutical companies such as Novartis, Genentech, Regeneron, and others.
 They treat patients according to instructions from the drug company or clinical trial sponsor, and provide patient data to the drug company.
 They are often highly paid for collecting these results.
 For some practices, clinical trial data collection for drug compaines, “research”, is a significant part of their business.

 Instead, Dr. Luttrull’s interest is in innovation and discovery: finding new and better treatments to prevent visual loss for his patients.
-Some of these are listed below:
+In addition to over 150 US and international patents, some of these innovations and discoveries are listed below:

 Dr Luttrull’s “Firsts”